fairdirect/food-marketplace/README.md

 * `master` – The open source release of the "standard variant", for application as a marketplace.
 * `master+nonfree` – A non-public branch containing the current `master` plus the non-free view layer code that we want to eventually replace.
-* `lebensmittelspende+nonfree` – Quick and dirty adaptation of the marketplace software as used on [lebensmittelspende.org](http://lebensmittelspende.org/).
-With the new backend being developed in branch `backend` and an accompanying frontend repository, this branch will become legacy.
 * `backend` – A rework of `master` providing a RESTful JSON backend rather than a PHP+Bootstrap view layer.
 Will eventually be merged into `master`, and the repository will then be renamed to `food-marketplace-backend`.